 Table Tennis blades are the “soul” of your racket.

 It is the only part of your equipment that you directly feel, acting as the contact between your hand and the ball.
 High-level players always emphasize the importance of choosing the correct blade.
+This is especially true when you’re buying a custom racket instead of a premade racket.

 You can (and should) use your blade forever if it’s the right one for you and it doesn’t get broken.
 Over time, you’ll find that you’ll get to know it really well.